amkhrjee/kandr/chap_five/notes.md

 As formal parameters in a function definition, `char s[]` and `char *s` basically imply the same thing, the latter is more preferred as it explicitly states that s is a pointer.

 It is possible to pass part of an array to a function, by passing a pointer to the beginning of the subarray.

+## The Zero Case of Pointers
+C ensures that 0 is never a valid address for data.

+Pointers and integers are not interchangable.
+Zero is the only exception: the constant zero may be assigned to a pointer, and a pointer may be compared with the constant zero.
+The symbolic constant `NULL` is often used in place of zero, as a mnemonic to indicate more clearly that this is a special value for a pointer. `NULL` is defined in `<stdio.h>`.